Catherine of Genoa: Conversion

 After ten years of marriage, she was converted by a mystical experience during confession on 22 March 1473; her conversion is described as an overpowering sense of God's love for her.
-After this revelation occurred, she abruptly left the church, without finishing her confession.
-This marked the beginning of her life of close union with God in prayer, without using forms of prayer such as the rosary.
+After this revelation occurred she abruptly left the church without finishing her confession.
+This marked the beginning of her life of close union with God through prayer without using forms of prayer such as the rosary.
 She began to receive Communion almost daily, a practice extremely rare for lay people in the Middle Ages, and she underwent remarkable mental and at times almost pathological experiences, the subject of Friedrich von Hügel's study The Mystical Element of Religion.

 She combined this with unselfish service to the sick in a hospital at Genoa, in which her husband joined her after he, too, had been converted.
 He later became a Franciscan tertiary, but she joined no religious order.
 Her husband's spending had ruined them financially.
 He and Catherine decided to live in the Pammatone, a large hospital in Genoa, and to dedicate themselves to works of charity there.
 She eventually became manager and treasurer of the hospital.

 She died on 15 September 1510, worn out with labours of body and soul.
 Her death had been slow with many days of pain and suffering as she experienced visions and wavered between life and death.

 Spiritual teaching

 For about 25 years, Catherine, though frequently going to confession, was unable to open her mind for direction to anyone; but towards the end of her life a Father Marabotti was appointed to be her spiritual guide.
 He had been a director of the hospital where her husband died in 1497.
 To him she explained her states, past and present, and he compiled the Memoirs.
 During this period, her life was devoted to her relationship with God, through "interior inspiration" alone.

 In 1551, 41 years after her death, a book about her life and teaching was published, entitled Libro de la vita mirabile et dottrina santa de la Beata Caterinetta de Genoa ("Book of the marvellous life and holy teaching of the Blessed Catherine of Genoa").
-This is the source of her "Dialogues on the Soul and the Body" and her "Treatise on Purgatory", which are often printed separately.
-Her authorship of these has been denied, and it used to be thought that another mystic, the Augustinian canoness regular Battistina Vernazza, a nun who lived in a monastery in Genoa from 1510 till her death in 1587, had edited the two works.
+This is the source of her Dialogues on the Soul and the Body and her Treatise on Purgatory, which are often printed separately.
+Her authorship of these has been denied, and it used to be thought that another mystic, the Augustinian canoness regular Battistina Vernazza, a nun who lived in a convent in Genoa from 1510 till her death in 1587, had edited the two works.
 This suggestion is now discredited by recent scholarship, which attributes a large part of both works to Catherine, even though they received their final literary form only after her death.

 Catherine's thought on purgatory, for which she is particularly known, and her way of describing it, is original in some features for the period.